S I L V E R T H O U G H T : S U B M I S S I O N S: O N L I N E D I V I S I O N

 Please include the following with your submission:

-This is the name of your submission.
+• Title/Subtitle: This is the name of your submission.
 Be creative.
-If your title contains a spelling/grammar/punctuation error, unless you can provide a very good reason for the error, expect it to be corrected.
+If your title contains a spelling/grammar/punctuation error, unless you can provide a very good reason for the error, expect it to be corrected if the piece is not rejected outright.
 Nobody really wants to read "Teh time The Robotz Conquered It's H8."
 (Well played, John Birge.
 Well played.)

-This is your name.
+• Author name/Pseudonym: This is your name.
 Pseudonyms are acceptable, but we encourage you to use your real name.
 Few things are as satisfying as being known for having written a good piece of fiction.
-If you choose to use a pseudonym, please provide the editor with your real name as well.
-Your real name will not appear in any form on Silverthought unless you want it to, but the editor likes to know who he's dealing with.
+If you choose to use a pseudonym, please provide us with your real name as well.
+Your real name will not appear in any form on Silverthought unless you want it to, but we like to know who we're dealing with.

-This is a short plot summary of the submission.
-Please note: the editor will use this synopsis to generate the submission description that appears on the ST Online front page, in the ST newsletter, and at the top of the individual story page.
-Thus, please refrain from first-person descriptions (“I wrote this piece three years ago...") or generic, cliche descriptions that have little or nothing to do with the plot ("Mama always told me there would be days like this.").
+• Synopsis: This is a short plot summary of the submission.
+Please note: We will use this synopsis to generate the submission description that appears on the ST Online front page, in the ST newsletter, and at the top of the individual story page.
+Thus, please refrain from first-person descriptions (“I wrote this piece three years ago...") or generic, cliche descriptions that have little or nothing to do with the plot ("Mama always told me there would be days like this!").

 ACCEPTABLE FILE FORMATS: